Vitalia Diatchenko: 2011: Top 60 debut in doubles, injury and hiatus

 Vitalia lost in the qualifying at Melbourne in the second round to Sania Mirza in three sets.
-She then entered the qualifying at Dubai but lost in the first round to Anastasia Pavlyuchenkova, after being 3–1 ahead in the second set.
+She then entered the qualifying at the Dubai Open but lost in the first round to Anastasia Pavlyuchenkova, after being 3–1 ahead in the second set.

 Diatchenko qualified for the Wimbledon Championships for the first time in her career by defeating Julia Glushko, Maria Elena Camerin and Stéphanie Dubois for her first main draw in a Grand Slam tournament.
 In the first round, she was defeated by 25th seed Daniela Hantuchová in three sets.
 Vitalia was also defeated in the first round of the women's doubles with compatriot Maria Kondratieva, by Vera Dushevina and Ekaterina Makarova.

-Seeded first at the GB Pro-Series Foxhills, she defeated fifth seed Marta Sirotkina in the quarterfinals.
+Seeded first at the GB Pro-Series event in Foxhills, she defeated fifth seed Marta Sirotkina in the quarterfinals.
 In her semifinal match, she retired whilst trailing 2–6, 0–2 to Johanna Konta.

-On July 30, Diatchenko won the biggest singles title of her career so far at the President's Cup, an $100k tournament held in Astana.
+On July 30, Diatchenko won the biggest singles title of her career so far at the President's Cup, an 100k tournament held in Astana.
 She beat sixth seed Akgul Amanmuradova in the final.
 She also won the women's doubles title with Galina Voskoboeva.
 They defeated Amanmuradova and Alexandra Panova in the final, also in two sets.

 Vitalia participated in the Tatarstan Open in singles and doubles.
 Alexandra Panova was her doubles partner.
 Diatchenko was seeded fifth in the singles and first in the doubles.
 In the first round of the singles, she defeated Eugeniya Pashkova, in the second round Pemra Özgen, and in the quarterfinals Valentyna Ivakhnenko, all in straight sets.
 In the semifinals, Vitalia retired against wildcard and eventual champion, Yulia Putintseva, after suffering an ankle injury.
 In the doubles, after winning their first round and quarterfinal matches, Vitalia and Alexandra upset third seeds Evgeniya Rodina and Valeria Solovyeva in the semifinals.
-Due to suffering an injury in the semifinals of the singles, Vitalia was unable to play the doubles final.
+Due to suffering an injury in the semifinal match of the singles, Vitalia was unable to play the doubles final.

 At the US Open, she beat Laura Siegemund in the first round of the qualifying stages, Sesil Karatantcheva also in two sets, and in the final round Marta Domachowska in three for a place in the main draw.
 It was the first time she qualified for the main draw of the US Open.
 In the first round, she was defeated by Zheng Jie.

 In the Tashkent Open, she fought past Olga Govortsova in three sets before she lost to Alla Kudryavtseva in the second round.
 In the doubles, Vitalia and her partner Eleni Daniilidou beat Lyudmyla Kichenok and Nadiya Kichenok in the final, in straight sets.
 This was Vitalia's first time to win a WTA Tour doubles title in her career.

 She qualified for the Ladies Linz but lost in the first round to Ksenia Pervak.

 Playing doubles at the Kremlin Cup, Vitalia suffered a knee injury which ruled her out from playing tennis for six months.